telerik/blazor-docs/components/datetimepicker/overview.md

 * `Class` - the custom CSS class rendered on the wrapping element.
 * `Enabled` - Specifies whether typing in the input and opening the dropdown are allowed.
 * `Format` - Specifies the format of the DateInput of the DateTimePicker.
-Defaults to `MM/dd/yyyy HH:mm:ss` (24 hour time short month and date).
 Read more in the [Supported Formats]({%slug components/dateinput/supported-formats%}) article.
 * `Min` - The earliest date and time that the user can select in the dropdown.
 * `Max` - The latest date and time that the user can select in the dropdown.
 * `Value` - The current value of the input.
 Can be used for binding.